 For a clothing rack that with the aesthetics of a decor piece, check out the Finnhomy Bamboo Rack.
 This was our favorite overall rack, boasting a natural, minimalist A-frame design made of 100% bamboo that looks charming as an entry-way coat rack, bedroom clothing storage, or a decorative display for plants, books, etc. The Finnhomy provides various garment arrangement options at a reasonable price point and features two surprisingly stiff and sturdy bamboo shelving racks.
 Assembly is comparatively simple with this model.

-The Finnhomy performed well in each one of our performance metrics but might present a few drawbacks for some needs.
+The Finnhomy performed well in each one of our performance metrics but for certain specific applications, its design presents a few drawbacks.
 Notably, this model lacks the wheels that make other models a cinch to move around a room.
 Not everyone needs their clothing rack to be mobile, though, and we found that it wasn't too cumbersome to lift and move around the house while loaded with roughly 50 lbs of clothing.
 While our aesthetics panel enjoyed the narrow, nimble rack structure, there is limited hanging space, which may be a priority for those who do not want to fold clothes on the lower racks.
 Overall, we found the drawbacks to be limited to specific needs, not due to a lack of quality or thoughtful design.
 This one stood out as our favorite of the bunch for combining form and function better than the rest.

 Placing price and function over form, the Honey-Can-Do Height-Adjustable Garment Rack is a utilitarian, budget-focused model.
 At one of the lowest price points, we got a lightweight rack with adjustable height and length that can conform to your available space and fit longer garments like dresses.
 Assembly was simple and uneventful.